Winter semester 2020/21

 University President Manfred Schmitt welcomes all students and employees to the start of lectures (YouTube video with English subtitles summarizing key points).

-Regulations applicable initially until the end of 2020
+Regulations applicable initially until March 31st 2021

 Exceptions to this are practical skills classes which cannot be carried out in digital format.
 These include lab courses and practical workshop classes as well as practical classes in degree courses in the field of clinical medicine and smallest working groups (max.
 10 participants).
 Exceptions to this rule further include introductory events and counselling services for first-year students.

 It is compulsory to wear face coverings within the buildings as well as when participating in courses or exams at all locations of the university.
 It is strongly recommended to wear face coverings in outdoor areas.
 In all areas where there is an increased gathering of people outside, including when entering and leaving the buildings and in waiting areas, the face coverings should be used.